 Where to Stay in France With Kids

 Looking for the best places to stay in France with kids?
 Once you’ve learned all about France with kids, it’s time to decide on a place to stay.
 Paris is the most popular destination in France to visit due to its attraction for all ages, so it’s also a popular destination to stay in.
 If you decide to stay in Paris with kids, check out websites like Hotels.com, Travelocity, Expedia, and more to help save on your trip.
-Or, you can book directly with your favorite chains, from Marriott to Hilton, etc. It’s usually hard to find hotels that accommodate a family of four in Paris, but we suggest booking hotels due to safety reasons.
+Or, you can book directly with your favorite chains, from Marriott to Hilton, etc. It’s usually hard to find hotels in Paris that accommodate a family of four, but we suggest booking hotels for safety reasons.
 If you’re planning to stay at another France destination with your family, then we suggest renting a home using AirBnB or Vrbo There are also various local agencies to help with your rental search.

 Paris City Vision also offers various tours in Paris to must-see places around the city.